mate-academy/react_dynamic-list-of-posts/README.md

     - if the user has no posts show the `No posts yet` notification.
 1. Add the `Sidebar--open` class to the sidebar when a post is selected;
     - the post details should appear there immediately;
-    - the post commnets should be loaded from the API;
+    - the post comments should be loaded from the API;
     - the `Loader` is shown before comments are loaded;
     - `CommentsError` notification is show on loading error;
     - `NoComments` message is shown if the post does not have comments yet;